tansanchian/PlanPocket/README.md

 run <b>npm run</b>

-for ios: scan the QR code using camera
+for ios: scan the generated QR code using camera

-for android: open expo go application and scan it there
+for android: open expo go application and scan the generated QR code there

 <h2>Motivation</h2>